Syntax Document

 }

-// Struct initialization; p is initialized on the stack
+// Struct initialization, struct is initialized on stack by default.

 age = 25